carboncointrust/CarboncoinCore/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Bitcoin in Unix.
+Some notes on how to build Carboncoin in Unix.

 To Build
 ---------------------